Students should be proficient in the Macintosh operating systems, standard menus and commands, and opening, closing and saving files.

 .
 As students advance through each tier, classes become more advanced.
 Students working toward a certificate must complete all classes within a tier before moving on to the next tier.

-To see more extensive course information click on the course titles.
+To see more information about each class, click on the course title.

 Focus on the history of photography from its invention in 1839 to the present day using the Nelson-Atkins Museum of Art's internationally-recognized collection as a primary source.
 Students will become familiary with primary movements in relationship to other artistic and historic trends as well as gain an understanding of key technical terms.
 Additionally, students will become familiar with the unique visual language of photographs and learn to evaluate aethetics.